SameehaFirdaus/ROBO-RIDER/README.md

 - Solar-powered battery integration.
 - Object recognition for advanced navigation.

-## Contributors
-- [Your Name]
-- [Other Contributors]

 ## License
 This project is licensed under the MIT License.

 ## Contact
-For inquiries and contributions, contact [Your Email] or visit the GitHub repository.
+For inquiries and contributions, visit the GitHub repository.